 southern Appalachians and into the Piedmont.
 This will occur after

 Forecast confidence and alternate scenarios through 18z Thursday...

-Forecast confidence: low.
+Forecast confidence: medium.

 Experimental table of flight category objectively shows consistency

 of weather forecast office forecast to available model information: